-West Street Primary School and Nursery will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers, contractors or those that have hired/let the premises) are dealt with promptly and appropriately.
-West Street Primary School and Nursery strive to embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.
+West Street Community Primary School and Nursery will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers, contractors or those that have hired/let the premises) are dealt with promptly and appropriately.
+West Street Community Primary School and Nursery will strive to embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in the staff code of conduct are lived, monitored and reinforced constantly by all staff.

-West Street Primary School and Nursery will ensure that staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
+West Street Community Primary School and Nursery will ensure that staff are encouraged and feel confident to self-refer, where, for example, they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.

 All staff are clear on how to report low level concerns and will be empowered to do so.
-Staff must report their concerns to the Headteacher, Sarah Watson.
+Staff must report their concerns to the Headteacher, Sarah Watson or when she is unavailable, to the Deputy Headteacher, Catherine Duerden.
 If concerns are surrounding the Headteacher, this must be referred to the Chair of Governors.
-Guidance from Keeping Children Safe in Education, September 2023, will be followed in view of recording and storage of such concerns.
+Guidance from Keeping Children Safe in

+Education, September 2024, will be followed in view of recording and storage of such concerns.